CHICAS-Skill-Sharing-Group/Content/README.md

   - Projects & version control
   - Reproducible workflow with R
   - Coding
+  - Figures
-  - Making figures in R
+    - Tricks for figures in R
     - Outputting in high resolution (for journals)
     - Maps
     - Colour schemes